Nikon vs. Canon

 On the other hand, Canon flushed compatibility down the toilet in 1987 when it created a new and completely incompatible system of AF cameras and lenses called EOS.
 Nothing works together before or after the great autofocus divide of 1987.

-To Canon's credit, the new EOS system is a better design than the old Nikon mount, but old Canon FD manual focus lenses, once promoted as "timeless" by Canon, are useless on any modern Canon camera.
+To Canon's credit, the new EOS system is a much better design than the old mechanical mount still used today by Nikon, but old Canon FD manual focus lenses, once promoted as "timeless" by Canon, are useless on any modern Canon camera.

 Contrast this to Nikon, where just about every lens ever made works swell, with few limitations, on every brand new camera.